camunda/camunda-bpm-assert/CONTRIBUTING.md

     - Use small commit
     - Use [semantic commit messages](http://seesparkbox.com/foundry/semantic_commit_messages) AKA [Karma commit message style](http://karma-runner.github.io/0.13/dev/git-commit-msg.html)
 * Javadoc has been created or changed accordingly
-* It is documented in the [README.md](./camunda-bpm-assert/README.md) - not the top-level one, but the one inside the camunda-bpm-assert folder
+* It is documented in the [README.md](./docs/README.md) - not the top-level one, but the one inside the docs folder
 * It is thoroughly tested.
     'What's _thoroughly_?' you might ask, well, here's the answer:
     - One test class for each method.
 E.g. if you are going to work on `CaseInstanceAssert.isActive()` you will have a test class `CaseInstanceAssertIsActiveTest` containing all tests for the `isActive()` method.